soravux/scoop/doc/index.rst

 The common applications of our module consist but is not limited to:

+    * Evolutionary Algorithms
     * Monte Carlo simulations
+    * Data mining
+    * Data processing
     * Graph traversal
-    * Hidden Markov models
-    * Bayesian networks
-    * Linear algebra
-    * Data processing
-    * Large signal analysis

 .. toctree::
    :maxdepth: 2